 Nutrients are the substances in food that maintain the body and make it work.
 Most of what one eats is made up of carbohydrates, proteins, and fats.
 Nutrients needed in smaller amounts, but still vital, are vitamins and minerals.
-Also on the list are fiber and water.
+Also on the list are fibre and water.
 Our diet should comprise a mix of foods that supply all necessary nutrients in the right amounts.
 Such a diet is called a balanced diet.
 Let’s have a glimpse of nutrition in human beings.

-Complex carbohydrates, particularly starch, are found in foods such as pasta, bread, rice potatoes, and cereals.
+Complex carbohydrates, particularly starch, are found in foods such as pasta, bread, rice, potatoes, and cereals.
 During digestion, starch is broken down to the simple sugar glucose, the body’s main source of energy.

-Vitamins and Minerals:
+Vitamins and Minerals

-Rich sources of proteins are fish, lean meat, poultry, and beans.
+Rich sources of proteins are fish, meat, poultry, and beans.
 Once digested, proteins supply the body with amino acids.
 These building blocks are reassembled by cells into different proteins used for construction such as enzymes, and a myriad of other roles.

 Digestion in Human Beings